PrefectHQ/prefect/docs/concepts/results.md

 Persistence of results requires a [**serializer**](#result-serializers) and a [**storage** location](#result-storage).
 Prefect sets defaults for these, and you should not need to adjust them until you want to customize behavior.
 You can configure results on the `flow` and `task` decorators with the following options:

-- `persist_result`: If the result be persisted to storage
+- `persist_result`: Whether the result should be persisted to storage.
-- `result_storage`: Where to store the result when persisted
+- `result_storage`: Where to store the result when persisted.
-- `result_serializer`: How to convert the result to a storable form
+- `result_serializer`: How to convert the result to a storable form.

 #### Toggling persistence